 This Victorian house was the home of the village doctor.
-In 1891 Dr Adam Argo, a retired medical practitioner, was in residence.
-In 1901 Dr Harry Bower lived there with his wife May and family.
+It was thought that is was built by Dr Adam Argo, who was living there in 1891 as a retired medical practitioner.
+He moved down to Hitchin where he died by suicide in October 1901.
+By April 1901 Dr Harry Bower lived there with his wife May and family.
 May’s parents were Charles and Amey Whitley who lived at Walls Pit House (now the Hollow Tree).

 Bower Crescent, off Hatton Lane, was named after Harry Bower.
 Harry and his wife, May, were still living at View Field, as were their daughter Penelope and Sheila Carmichael, assistant medical practitioner.
 May’s Memories of Stretton provides a valuable insight into life in Stretton around the turn of the 20th century.
 Their son, Charles Bower also qualified as a doctor and became the village GP until he retired and moved to Cuddington during the 1970s.
 He died in 1985 aged 83 and was buried at St. Matthews along with his parents.

 After May left Viewfield in the 1950s, Henry and Winifred Barber moved in and were still living there in 1974.
 Henry was the great nephew of George Barber from Stockley Farm.

 The 1939 Register shows Frank and Mary Johnson at the cottage.
 Frank was a 27 year old gardener.